DannyNemer/dantil/README.md

 <a name="module_danny-util.countEndAll"></a>
 ### dannyUtil.countEndAll()
-Prints the values of all counters used on `dannyUtil.count()`.
+Prints (and clears) the values of all counters used on `dannyUtil.count()`.
 Will not print counters that are never reached (and never have their keys initialized).
-Reset all counts.

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>
 <a name="module_danny-util.arraysEqual"></a>